-Delays to third-party payors' processing due to the impact of the COVID-19 pandemic and resulting work-from-home policies and other operational limitations mandated by federal, state, and local governments have and may continue to extend the typical timelines under which we are able to recognize revenue.
-The full impact of these delays may not be realized immediately, including within the first half of 2020, as we customarily receive payment several months after completion of a molecular test.
+Delays to third-party payors' processing due to the impact of the COVID-19 pandemic and resulting work-from-home policies and other operational limitations mandated by federal, state, and local governments have and may continue to extend the typical timelines.
+These factors might delay the time period in which cash is collected from payors and impact our revenue recognition.
+We believe that the full impact of these delays may not yet have been reflected in our financial performance, as we customarily receive payment several months after completion of a molecular test.